Mr and Mrs Smith and Mr Drake: Background

 Tim Smith and William D. Drake met in 1983 when Drake was in the band Honour Our Trumpet with musician Little Sue.
 Smith had taught himself to sight-read music as a teenager and wanted Drake's involvement as he was classically trained.
 He joined Smith's band Cardiacs as he loved the music he was first provided with.

+Reception

+In 2017, Sean Worrall of Organ called Mr and Mrs Smith and Mr Drake "a tape album of staggering beauty and oddness and fragility".

 Track listing

 Adapted from Bandcamp.
 All songs written by Tim Smith unless otherwise indicated.